frankkahl/wav2mp3/README.md

 command line tool for converting all WAV audio files in a folder and all its sub-folders into MP3.
 All files of a supported format are converted, regardless of their file extension.
-Currently a fixed lame quality setting of 5 is used
+Currently a fixed lame quality setting of 5 is used.

 1. Description
    - command line tool